Keurig Dr Pepper: Corporate governance

-Founder Bob Stiller was president and CEO of the company from its inception in 1981 until 2007, when he stepped down but remained chairman until May 2012.
+Founder Bob Stiller was president and CEO of the company from 1981 until 2007, when he stepped down but remained chairman until May 2012.
 Lawrence J. Blanford became Green Mountain's president and CEO in 2007.
 Brian Kelley, previously chief product supply officer of Coca-Cola Refreshments, became the company's president and CEO in December 2012.

 In March 2016, JAB Holding Company and other investors acquired Keurig Green Mountain.
 Robert Gamgort, previously CEO of Pinnacle Foods, took over as KGM's new CEO in May 2016.
 The pre-existing management team, with Gamgort as its new CEO, continued to run Keurig Green Mountain as an independent entity, following its acquisition by JAB Holding Company.
 Following the 2018 merger with Dr Pepper Snapple, Gamgort became CEO of Keurig Dr Pepper, and Larry Young, who had been president and CEO of Dr Pepper Snapple, retired from those positions and joined the new company's board of directors.
+In April 2024, Tim Cofer became the CEO of Keurig Dr Pepper, while Robert Gamgort remained in the position of Executive Chairman.